 Pet water bottle

 Pulling over for a quick leg stretch or pit stop?
 It’s important to keep your dog hydrated, especially when they’re inside your car for hours, so make sure to bring a bowl and some water for them.
-If you want to ensure your dog can stay hydrated in between pit stops, try this pet water bottle.
+If you want to ensure your dog can stay hydrated in between pit stops, try a pet water bottle.
 It holds water for your pup and releases it into a little bowl attached to the top for them to drink from while you’re on the road.
 Just squeeze the bottle to let water into the bowl, while the remaining water inside stays clean thanks to the one-way valve.

 Another way to make sure your dog doesn’t overheat in the car is a cooling mat that they can sit on to regulate their temperature.
 This can be used inside your dog’s car seat, placed under them while they’re harnessed in, or outdoors during any pit stops you make.